-- Here is the reading for Term One, Week one (which will be available in hard copy in September).
+- Here is the reading for Term One, Week one (NOW AVAILABLE IN HARD COPY outside my office - H521).

 - I will produce guidance notes for each novel, which will be uploaded onto moodle throughout the course of each term, but for now the guidance notes for the first few novels are on the right-hand side (you might want to make more spaces between questions, print off, and write on them, or type up as you go and then print).

 The reading load for this module is comparatively heavy, as many of the novels, while very rewarding, are also very long.
 It is therefore a REQUIREMENT of taking this course that you read at least two course novels (I recommend, Belinda, The Antiquary, and then Gissing's The Nether World because week 10 is always a struggle) during the summer vacation.
 Given the structure of the Warwick term, I would strongly, strongly suggest reading more.
 I will level with you - some of you might struggle with Edgeworth and, particularly, Scott.
 Don't despair, there are plenty of other texts on the module that you will get on with.

 If you would like to undertake some secondary reading, useful starting-points would be:

 At least one of these three from The Oxford Handbook of the Victorian Novel, ed.
 Lisa Rodensky (2013) All three of the above are collected together here:

 a.
 Peter Garside, 'The Early C19th English Novel, 1820-1836'